 7 – A cinder block planter done right!

 What I liked about this one is not only is the symmetrical layout awesome looking, but they have not gone through the hard work of layering the bottom.
-All this person has done is place the plants ans flowers into the plater using plant pots!
+All this person has done is place the plants and flowers into the planter using plant pots!
 Shame I didn’t think of doing this when I did mine.

 6 – Small, but quite frankly beautiful

-This layout is showing people that it doesn’t have to be placed up against the wall like most people have done, but can in fact be free-standing pretty much anywhere you want it to in the garden!
-For this one they have placed the plants into grow bags to give them some root growth.
+This layout is showing people who it doesn’t have to be placed up against the wall like most people have done, but can, in fact, be free-standing pretty much anywhere you want it to in the garden!
+For this one, they have placed the plants into grow bags to give them some root growth.

 This is one of only a few I have ever seen that is not full of straight lines and corner placements.
-This one curving round the corner is a fantastic example of a small succulent garden placement idea.
-Best of all is that in the image link there is a step by step image driven making guide!
-Fancy making your own?
-This might just be the one to try.
+This one curving around the corner is a fantastic example of a small succulent garden placement idea.

 4 – The perfect example of it done right.